docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 All the users who have subscribed to state change notification will be informed by email.

+#Check-out / Check-in

+To lock a document/part to prevent modification, just select it and press the check-out button.
+A new item iteration will be created.

+{% image /assets/images/documentation/image14.png "Buttons check-out / undo check-out / check-in"%}

+A checked out item cannot be edited by other users.
+To validate the modifications you will have to check it in.
+Otherwise, you can cancel the changes with the undo check-out action.

+While releasing (check-in operation) the item, you have a chance to enter an optional revision note.
+If you do not want to fill a note, press the "Ignore" button.

+{% image /assets/images/documentation/en/image19.png "Revision note window"%}

+All these actions can be performed from the “Iteration“ tab on the item details window.

+{% image /assets/images/documentation/dev/en/image49.png "Buttons Check in and Cancel checkout"%}

 #Tags

 You have the possibility to tag documents/parts.
 To do so, select one or more items and press the tag icon: